codespin-ai/codespin/README.md

 ## Using with ChatGPT

 Using codespin with an API key is the easiest option.
-However, if you don't have an API key but have access to ChatGPT there are some work arounds.
+However, if you don't have an API key but have access to ChatGPT there are some workarounds.

 Use the `--write-file` command to write out the final LLM prompt to a file, like this:
 ```